How to help the bees and pollinators?

+Great News!
+What you plant in your garden can help the bees and pollinators.
 We need to change our thinking from defense to offense, as our honey bee and other pollinators population continue to decline to alarmingly low numbers.
 Without our bees and pollinators, we wouldn’t have most of the food we eat.
-In fact, one bite of every three we take was dependent on a bee for pollination.
+Did you know one bite of every three we take was dependent on a bee for pollination?

 What’s causing the bee decline?

-- Mites vectoring multiple viruses and other diseases in bee hives.
+- Mites causing multiple viruses and other diseases in beehives.

 - Lack of nutrition with a limited supply of good pollen and nectar sources

 - Lack of natural habitat reason etc.

 - Improper management of beehives, lack of beehives/beekeepers, bee genetics